SEO Content Marketing Strategy to Drive Leads and Sales

 Below, we will discuss all the necessary steps that I use in my B2B SEO services to implement content marketing and optimize content for SEO, beginning with the first step.

 Step 1: Define Content Marketing Objectives

-Before anything else, it’s very important to first define the objectives—or goals— of your content marketing and SEO.
+Before anything else, it’s very important to first define the objectives—or goals— of your content marketing and SEO strategy.

 Your content marketing goals should align well with your marketing goals, as well as your overall business objectives.
 Defining these goals is very important, so we can build the right strategic framework to pursue these goals.

-The main principles are that your content marketing goals should be:
+The main principles are that your SEO content marketing goals should be: